-NOTE: The documents below detail the Essential Elements being tested in 2016–17.
+NOTE: The documents below detail the Essential Elements being tested.
 For a comprehensive list of all Essential Elements currently part of the Dynamic Learning Maps® learning map model, see Essential Elements for Mathematics.

 Grade 3: Essential Elements Assessed

 3.NBT.2 Demonstrate understanding of place value to tens.

 3.NBT.3 Count by tens using models such as objects, base ten blocks, or money.

 3.NF.1-3 Differentiate a fractional part from a whole.

 3.OA.4 Solve addition and subtraction problems when result is unknown, limited to operands and results within 20.

 3.G.2 Recognize that shapes can be partitioned into equal areas.

 3.MD.1 Tell time to the hour on a digital clock.